quinb96/ConverTube/README.md

 # Attention
 ***Downloading multiple videos at the same time may slow down your internet connection.***
 ***Also, converting up to 5 videos at once may cause your computer to slow down.
-This application is written in Python which is not a fast language, so conversion time won't be the fastest.***
+This app is written in Python which naturally has a slow runtime speed.
+So conversion time won't be the fastest.***
 ***You will need ffmpeg installed to your device.***